ParaCoToUl/noarr-structures/noarr_docs_user/README.md

 		matrix_template_test<MatrixDataLayout::Zcurve>(size);
 }
 ```

+<a name="supported-layouts"></a>
 #### Our supported layouts (*structures*)

-Noarr is designed to be easily extandable, we implemented basic ones and some simple 2D layouts.
+Noarr is designed to be easily extendable, we implemented basic ones and some simple 2D layouts.

 ```cpp
 noarr::vector<'i', noarr::scalar<float>> my_vector;